-Accounting for uncertainty is central to Bayesian analysis, and so the computations associated with most common tasks - e.g., estimation, prediction, evaluation of hypotheses - are typically integrations.
-In some situations, it is possible to perform such integrations exactly, either by taking advantage of conjugate structure in the prior-likelihood pair, or by using dynamic programming when the dependencies between random variables are appropriately simple.
-Unfortunately, most real-world analysis problems are not amenable to these exact inference procedures and so most of the interest in Bayesian computation focuses on better methods of approximate inference.
+Coherently managing probabilistic uncertainty is central to Bayesian analysis, and so the computations associated with most inference tasks - estimation, prediction, hypothesis testing - are typically integrations.
+In some special situations it is possible to perform such integrations exactly, for example by taking advantage of tractable prior distributions and conjugacy in the prior-likelihood pair, or by using dynamic programming when the dependencies between random variables are relatively simple.
+Unfortunately, many inference problems are not amenable to these exact integration procedures, and so most of the interest in Bayesian computation focuses on methods of approximate inference.

 There are two dominant paradigms for approximate inference in Bayesian models: Monte Carlo sampling methods and variational approximations.
 The Monte Carlo approach observes that integrations performed to query posterior distributions can be framed as expectations, and thus estimated with samples; such samples are most often generated via simulation from carefully designed Markov chains.
-Variational inference seeks to compute these integrals by approximating the posterior distribution with a more tractable alternative, where identification of the best approximation can then be performed using powerful optimization techniques.
+Variational inference instead seeks to compute these integrals by approximating the posterior distribution with a more tractable alternative, finding the best approximation with powerful optimization algorithms.

 In this paper, we examine how these techniques can be scaled up to larger problems and scaled out across parallel computational resources.
-This is not intended to be an exhaustive survey of a rapidly-evolving area of research; rather, we seek to identify the main ideas and themes that are emerging in this area, and articulate what we believe are some of the significant open questions and challenges.
+This is not an exhaustive survey of a rapidly-evolving area of research; rather, we seek to identify the main ideas and themes that are emerging in this area, and articulate what we believe are some of the significant open questions and challenges.